j2duffy/JGF/README.md

 GF.py contains basic Green's Functions.
 GFRoutines.py constains utility functions (generally mx population routines).
-Coupling.py has a bunch of functions for calculating the IEC for different systems and impurity conformations..
+Coupling.py has a bunch of functions for calculating the IEC for different systems and impurity conformations.
+Recursive.py builds armchair nanoribbons recursively, and also calculates the conductance for same.

 The FORTRAN module is compiled using f2py --fcompiler=gfortran --opt=-O -c -m FMod FMod.f95